SEIR-7-06/final-project/README.md

 Project presentations will start at **9:30am** on **Monday, September 27th, 2021**.
 Each presentation should be **10 minutes or less** and cover the following:

 * What was your motivation to build this project?
-* App summary
+* App summary (Elevator Pitch)
-* Demo of your project's core functionality.
+* Demo of your project's core functionality
 * What is one feature you're particularly proud of? (show code)
 * Challenges you faced
+* Triumphs you would like to share
 * Shout-outs!